aggarwal-tanushree/terraform-beginner-bootcamp-2023/journal/week2.md

 ii) `TerraTowns.cloud` : `Production Server` : `rails`

-> Sinatra: light-weight web server
+> Sinatra : light-weight web server

 > Rails : heavy-duty production server

 We will use `bash scripts` under the path `/bin/terratowns/` to mock each of the four HTTP requests :